Eschatologue/CM_wiki/docs/class/artificer/armourer.md

 ***Changing the Model.*** You can change the armour's model whenever you finish a Short or Long Rest, provided you have Smith's Tools in hand.

-#### Guardian
+=== "Guardian"

     You design your armour to be in the front line of conflict.
 It has the following features:

     ***Thunder Gauntlets.*** Each of the armour's gauntlets counts as a Simple Melee weapon while you aren't holding anything in it, and it deals 1d8 :dmg-thunder: Thunder damage on a hit.
 The gauntlets have the Push Mastery property, in which you can use.

     ***Distracting Pulse.*** When you hit a creature with a melee attack, it has Disadvantage on attack rolls against targets other than you until the start of your next turn, as the armour magically emits a distracting pulse when the creature attacks someone else.

-#### Infiltrator
+=== "Infiltrator"

     You customize your armour for subtle undertakings.
 It has the following features:

     ***Lightning Launcher***.
 A gemlike node appears on one of your armoured fists or on the chest (your choice).
 It counts as a Simple Ranged weapon, with a normal range of 90 feet and a long range of 270 feet, and it deals 1d6 :dmg-lightning: Lightning damage on a hit.
 The Lightning Launcher has the Vex Mastery property.

     ***Lightning Arc.*** Once per turn when you hit a creature with a ranged attack, you can deal an extra 1d6 Lightning damage to that target, as your armour arcs electricity between itself and the target.

     ***Dampening Field.*** You have Advantage on Dexterity (Stealth) checks.
 If the armour normally imposes Disadvantage on such checks, the Advantage and Disadvantage cancel each other, as normal.

 ### Level 5: Extra Attack